 - i.
 (2.0 pt) On which of the above datasets could logistic regression (fit with no regularization) achieve 100% training accuracy?
 Select all that apply.

 - Dataset 1

-- \Box Dataset 2
+- ☐ Dataset 2

-- Dataset 3
+- ☐ Dataset 3

-- \Box None of the above
+- $\square$ None of the above

+Logistic regression can achieve 100% training accuracy only when the training data is linearly separable, which it is for Dataset 1 but not for the others.

 - ii.
 (2.0 pt) On which of the above datasets could a decision tree achieve 100% training accuracy?
 Select all that apply.

 - Dataset 1

-- \Box Dataset 2
+- Dataset 2

-- Dataset 3
+- ☐ Dataset 3

-- \Box None of the above
+- ☐ None of the above

+The only time a decision tree or random forest can achieve 100% training accuracy is when there are no overlapping points of different classes (impure nodes).
+There aren't in Dataset 1 or 2, so both can achieve 100% training accuracy.
+There is an overlapping point in Dataset 3 (the green triangle) so neither can achieve 100% training accuracy there.

 - iii.
 (2.0 pt) On which of the above datasets could a random forest achieve 100% training accuracy?
 Select all that apply.

 - Dataset 1

-- \Box Dataset 2
+- Dataset 2

-- Dataset 3
+- ☐ Dataset 3

-- \Box None of the above
+- ☐ None of the above

-(b) (2.0 pt) Suppose we have a training dataset with $n = 2^6$ observations, consisting of some design matrix X and binary response variable y, and we want to train a binary classifier.
+(b) (2.0 pt) Suppose we have a training dataset with $n = 2^6$ observations, consisting of some design matrix $\mathbb{X}$ and binary response variable y, and we want to train a binary classifier.

 The all-zero classifier is a classifier that predicts 0 for all observations, regardless of input.
-The training accuracy of the all-zero classifier on our training data is $\frac{1}{8}$.
+The training accuracy of the all-zero classifier on our training data is $\frac{1}{8}$ .